 Due to the silty bottom structure of a typical muck dive site, good buoyancy becomes very important.
 Yes, good buoyancy is important on any dive.
-I would advice anyone to practice their buoyancy before starting to take any photos underwater.
-But with a silty ground you will stir up all the sediment, which will directly influence the visibility.
-Make sure you are able to hover without having to touch the bottom.
+I would advise anyone to practice their buoyancy before starting to take any photos underwater.
+But with a silty ground, you will stir up all the sediment, which will directly influence the visibility.
+Make sure you are can hover without having to touch the bottom.
 And remember that touching with your feet or the whole body also counts as touching!

 If you are still struggling with your buoyancy you might want to consider taking a Peak Performance Buoyancy course or the Advanced Open Water course.
 You could also practice in a pool before going to the ocean to make sure you feel completely confident with your buoyancy.